Safety Recall RVXX2004, Pedal Plate – 2020-2021 Volvo VAH, VHD, VNL & VNR

 The die cast pedal plate may have a casting process issue that can result in failure of the pedal plate at one of three attachment ears that support the brake pedal shaft.
 If the attachment ear fails and the brake pedal shaft works its way out of one of the two other attachment holes, the brake pedal may dislodge, making the brake pedal inoperable.
 An inoperable brake pedal presents a risk of a vehicle crash.

 There are no reports of an inoperable brake pedal or a vehicle crash related to this issue.
-Volvo considers this a proactive measure to protect the public and Volvo’s customers from the potential risk associated with this defect.
+VolvoeBay logo considers this a proactive measure to protect the public and VolvoeBay logo’s customers from the potential risk associated with this defect.

 Models/ Model Years Affected: